 Fentanyl is a synthetic opioid that is 50 to 100 times more potent than morphine.
 Introduced first as a prescription medication, fentanyl has been detected in the drug supply in San Francisco and across the U.S. and has contributed to the increase of overdoses.
 In addition to being present in heroin, fentanyl has been found in ketamine and cocaine, too.

-people trained to use Narcan last year
+People trained to use Narcan

-doses of Narcan distributed last year
+Doses of Narcan distributed

-Harm Reduction Center
+6th Street Harm Reduction Center

-The Harm Reduction Center is place of welcome and a pathway to improved health and healing.
+The 6th Street Harm Reduction Center is place of welcome and a pathway to improved health and healing.
 Located in the Tenderloin/SoMa neighborhood, the Harm Reduction Center provides health services, specialized programming, and supplies that help people who inject drugs manage their health and prevent overdose and the transmission of HIV and hepatitis C.

 Mobile Syringe & Health Services